If you have a business or are starting a business, then you’ll need to create a website.

 WordPress and other CMS options make it easy to add content to your website, and to update the content whenever you have additional items to add or changes that you want to make.

-Some of the basic pages that you’ll need in addition to the homepage are a contact page with a form that users can fill out to get in touch with your business, pages for each product, service, or solution that you offer, and an about page that gives people some background on your business – and you!
+Some of the basic pages that you’ll need in addition to the homepage are a contact page with a form that visitors and customers can fill out to get in touch with your business, pages for each product, service, or solution that you offer, and an about page that gives people some background on your business – and you!

-These pages are typically static pages, meaning they don’t have a date or timestamp.
+These pages are typically static pages, meaning they don’t have a date.

-We do suggest adding a blog (or an articles or news page, if you don’t want to call it a blog) because search engines tend to reward regularly updated websites with higher rankings on the search engine results pages or SERPs.
+We do suggest adding a blog (or an articles or news page, if you don’t want to call it a blog) and SEO tools because search engines tend to reward regularly updated websites with higher rankings on the search engine results pages or SERPs.

 Blog posts or articles do have dates and timestamps so the search engines and your readers will know what is most recently updated (although you can choose to hide those from readers).